vesuxyz/docs/blog/2024-11-02-about-vesu/index.md

 We are building a secure lending platform that opens decentralized finance to everyone.
 Lenders and borrowers gain access to optimal market conditions, backed by a user experience that rivals leading FinTech platforms.

-With Vesu's robust infrastructure and developer tools, we’re driving the evolution of DeFi—empowering developers to innovate, create new features, and seamlessly integrate with other platforms.
+Vesu's robust infrastructure and developer tools are driving the evolution of DeFi.
+We empower developers to innovate, create new features, and seamlessly integrate with other platforms."

 ## What We Offer